swamydce1/Railclippingcomputervision/README.md

 The aim of the project was to:

 1. train a CNN custom object detection model (Mobilenet) with library of circa 1000 real site Fasclip photos.
-2. Fully automate Cembre Fast Clip type clipping machine using a CSI Camera input into Raspberry pi with Intel Movidius first gen. chip acting as GPU.
+2. Fully automate Cembre Fast Clip type clipping machine using a CSI Camera input into Raspberry pi with Intel Movidius NCS first gen. chip acting as GPU.

 There were 2 x actuators installed on the retrofitted Clipping machine
  - No.01 24v DC actuator was to give up and down motion between the clips as done by human operator